UBC-MDS/ds-toolbox/chapters/en/slides/module8/module8_end.md

 type: slides
 ---

-# Module Learning Outcomes
+# What Did we Learn and What to Expect in Assignment 8

 ---

 ## Module Learning Outcomes

-By the end of this module, you will be able to
+In this module you learned how to

 1. Explain the Jupyter Book ecosystem.
 2. Build Jupyter Books via the command line.